jquery/learn.jquery.com/page/effects/queue-and-dequeue-explained.md

 });
 ```

-Keeping in mind that the animation won&rsquo;t continue until we&rsquo;ve explicitly called
+Keeping in mind that the animation won't continue until we've explicitly called
 `dequeue()`, we can easily create a pausing plugin, by adding a step in the queue
 that sets a timer and triggers after `n` milliseconds, at which time, it dequeues
 the element: